Minor Benefit Rule

 Para 151: However, a fundraiser can offer tickets to a function for an amount which approximates its market value, and solicit additional optional donations from potential attendees.
 The ticket cost will not be deductible as a gift.
 However, the additional optional donations will be tax deductible.

-FBT also has a rule about minor benefits.
-Benefits that are less than $300 in notional taxable value count as minor benefits and hence are exempt from FBT.
-But this is a different rule and has nothing to do with the minor benefit rule for contributions to charities with DGR status.
+For FBT purposes, benefits that are less than $300 in notional taxable value count as minor benefits and hence are exempt from FBT.
+But that is FBT land and has nothing to do with tax deductible contributions.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.